fairyeszhuo/GEO4962-2021/_episodes/11-Analysing-ENSO.md

 # Introduction

-- As one of the pronounced internal variability in the tropics, the [**El Niño-Southern Oscillation (ENSO)**](https://en.wikipedia.org/wiki/El_Ni%C3%B1o%E2%80%93Southern_Oscillation) can bring large variation to the climate system.
+- As one of the pronounced internal variability in the tropics, the [**El Niño-Southern Oscillation (ENSO)**](https://en.wikipedia.org/wiki/El_Ni%C3%B1o%E2%80%93Southern_Oscillation), can lead to pronounced changes in the atmospheric circulation and to surface climate on global scale.
-- El Niño–Southern Oscillation (ENSO) is an irregular periodic variation on a time scale of 2–7 years in winds and sea surface temperatures over the tropical eastern Pacific Ocean.
+- El Niño–Southern Oscillation (ENSO) refers to an atmosphere-ocean phenomena ocurring over the tropical eastern Pacific Ocean in boreal winter with an irregular variation on a time scale of 2–7 years.
-- ENSO is an atmosphere-ocean coupled system, maintained by Bjerknes feedback.
+- The **Southern Oscillation (SO)** refers the accompanying atmospheric part.
-- The warming phase of the sea temperature is known as El Niño and the cooling phase as La Niña.
+- The ENSO warming phase of the sea temperature is known as El Niño (or ENSO positive phase) and the cooling phase as La Niña (or ENSO negative phase).
-- The **Southern Oscillation (SO)** is the accompanying atmospheric component, coupled with the sea surface temperature change.
+- ENSO is an atmosphere-ocean coupled system, maintained by the Bjerknes feedback.
-- Understanding how well state-of-the-art climate models capture the observed characteristics of ENSO and how will it change in the future are important for model evaluation and climate prediction.
+- Understanding how well state-of-the-art climate models capture the observed characteristics of ENSO and how it will change in the future are important for model evaluation and climate prediction.

 *  <img src="../fig/enso-example.png">
 Maps of sea surface temperature anomaly in the Pacific Ocean during a strong **La Niña** (top, December 1988) and **El Niño** (bottom, December 1997).
 Maps by NOAA Climate.gov

 # Questions

-- 1) Can CMIP6 models capture the characteristics of the historical ENSO events?
+- 1) Do CMIP6 models capture the observed ENSO characteristics?
 - 2) How will ENSO change under global warming in CMIP6 simulations?

 # Data

-CMIP6 model data, observation-based ENSO indices
+CMIP6 model data, observation-based ENSO indices (NCEP CPC)

 # Analysis